vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 39 Though there are ten avatars of His, Rāma is the (foremost) of them . . .
 40 How can I describe that unsurpassed, wonderful efficacy of this mountain Tapam. giri, where he, (the scion of the Raghu race), who is the supreme object of meditation of the yogis, lives together with the Son of the Wind (i.e. Hanumat)?

-42 Earlier, it was here that god Nr.hari had ripped open the chest of Surāri (i.e. Hiraṇyakaśipu) with his sharp claws; reddened by the stream of his blood, this (mountain became known as Sind¯uragiri).
+42 Earlier, it was here that god Nr.hari had ripped open the chest of Surāri (i.e. Hiraṇyakaśipu) with his sharp claws; reddened by the stream of his blood, this (mountain became known as Sindūragiri).

 43 For who else, even if he resembles Br.haspati, would thus know how to tell yonder . . . ?